-The magenta pink flowers of Agastache ‘Bolero’ dance in even the softest summer breeze, bringing the garden to life.
+The magenta pink flowers of Agastache ‘Bolero’ bring the garden to life, as they dance, in even the softest summer breeze, above the handsome, bronzed foliage.

-A hardy plant with a long flowering period, Agastache ‘Bolero’ produces an abundance of flower stems.
+This hardy plant has a long flowering period, producing an abundance of flower stems.
 Each is packed with tubular pink to purple flowers opening from purple calyxes.

-Agastache 'Bolero' looks fantastic in dry beds, cottage gardens, rock gardens and large containers.
-It is an excellent plant for attracting birds, bees and beneficial insects to your garden.
+Agastache look fantastic in dry beds, cottage gardens, rock gardens and containers, and are terrific for attracting birds, bees and other beneficial insects to your garden.

-Agastache plants prefer a full sun to light shade position.
-Agastache need water to establish, then only if rainfall is low, however, the flowering season will last longer if the plant is kept moist.
+Tolerant of poor soils, so long as they are well drained, Agastache are ideal for providing long lasting colour as a dry garden plant.
+Agastache plants prefer a full sun to light shade position, they need water to establish (regularly for around four weeks), then only if rainfall is low, however the flowering season will likely last a little longer if the plants don’t dry out completely.

-Agastache is also known as 'Hummingbird Mint', and is a native to the southwestern U.S.A, where, as the name suggests it s pollinated by humming birds.
+Agastache is also known as 'Hummingbird Mint', and is a native to the south western U.S.A.

 Summer to Autumn